BiCroLab/blissNP/README.md

 ```
 $ sudo apt install parallel
 ```
-* Make sure that the installed software executables can be found in their conda path directory (if necessary edit your .bashrc, or the equivalent for a different shell): open the file ```~/.bashrc``` in your favorite editor and add ```export PATH="/home/garner1/miniconda3/bin:$PATH"``` at the end of the file.
+* Make sure that the installed software executables can be found in their conda path directory (if necessary edit your .bashrc, or the equivalent for a different shell): open the file ```~/.bashrc``` in your favorite editor and add ```export PATH="~/miniconda3/bin:$PATH"``` at the end of the file (if miniconda was installed in a different location you have to modify the path provided in .bashrc).
 Save and close the file.
 Then source your .bashrc file:
 ```
 $ source .bashrc
 ```